-- 7. You carry out risk assessments for activity using the form, guide and training provided. - 8.
+- through arts, culture and creativity - 7.
+You carry out risk assessments for activity using the form, guide and training provided. - 8.
 You have effective risk management and reporting systems in place for activity, as required by contractor's risk management procedures. - 9.
 You always follow-through on our values commitment to keep children, and vulnerable adults safe from harm.